Once students master a level, they can re-test at that level to try to improve their completion times (best times).

 Best times are different from Time Goals, which are goals that get progressively shorter to encourage students to get better times.

 Students can challenge best times if they are using MathFacts in a Flash at school.
 Students cannot challenge best times if they are working in Renaissance Home Connect.
-Note: Student work on Renaissance Responders or NEO 2 is no longer supported.

 To challenge a best time, a student follows these steps:

 - The student chooses to work at a previously mastered level.

 - The student selects a level to work on.
 Then, the student selects Challenge at the bottom of the screen (or Reto if working in Spanish).
 The student then takes the test again and attempts to get 100% accuracy while achieving a new best time.